 Childhood sleep problems become teen and adult sleep problems

 Even if your child is not yet a teenager, it’s never too early to start promoting good sleep habits.
 Many kids develop chronic sleep problems early in childhood, which may continue throughout life.
-In fact, early childhood sleep issues may indicate more risk-taking behavior in adolescence, including early use of marijuana, which can in turn lead to insomnia as an adult.
+In fact, early childhood sleep issues may indicate more risk-taking behavior in adolescence, including the early use of marijuana, which can, in turn, lead to insomnia as an adult.
 Likewise, adolescent sleep issues are linked with a higher risk of depression in adulthood.

 There is a bit of a chicken and egg conundrum in the research.
 Are some people genetically predisposed to sleep problems, depression and substance use?
 Or does one lead to another?
 The answers are not yet clear, but the links between these three issues are strong and the message is clear: Parents should intervene early to help children overcome sleep problems.